 - [1] A transfer credit is a course that was completed at another academic institution, including a recognized foreign institution that is accepted by a Canadian academic institution towards the granting of a degree.
 The recognition of the transfer credit course towards a degree makes it substantially equivalent to a degree-credit course if it was delivered as a diploma or non-degree credit course by the originating academic institution.
-A transfer credit could be a college diploma course, a non-degree-credit course, typically offered by schools of continuing education, or a degree-credit course. - [2] "academic institution" means is an academic institution in Canada or another country as defined in section 1.2 of the CPA Harmonized Education Policies Vol. 1. - [3] Required courses such as Taxation and Business Law have Canadian specific content as per the CPA Competency Map and CPA Knowledge Supplement.
-Taxation must be completed at a Canadian academic institution or through the CPA preparatory courses in order to receive an exemption from this subject area requirement.
-Business Law may be completed at a foreign institution outside of Canada and assessed for substantial coverage of the Competency Map provided sufficient documentation is provided.
-An exemption for this subject area requirement may only be granted provided the non-Canadian law course meets the substantial coverage requirement and the CPA Canada Canadian Business Law course is successfully completed. - [4] The determination of currency of courses is assessed based on the completion date of the course at the previous academic institution(s) where the transfer credit was completed, not the date that the transfer was accepted by the Canadian academic institution.
+A transfer credit could be a college diploma course, a non-degree-credit course, typically offered by schools of continuing education, or a degree-credit course. - [2] "academic institution" means is an academic institution in Canada or another country as defined in section 1.2 of the CPA Harmonized Education Policies Vol. 1. - [3] Successful completion of a course in Business Law from a non-Canadian academic institution that substantially meets the required prerequisite knowledge in the CPA Competency Map may be eligible for an exemption from the Business Law prerequisite course by completing the Canadian Business Law Course for Internationally-Trained Accountants and Students, an online course offered by CPA Canada.
+Courses in Taxation require prerequisite knowledge of Canadian tax and must be completed in Canada. - [4] The determination of currency of courses is assessed based on the completion date of the course at the previous academic institution(s) where the transfer credit was completed, not the date that the transfer was accepted by the Canadian academic institution.